veatch/django-debug-toolbar/README.rst

    included in your templates.
 So currently to test out the toolbar jQuery already needs to be loaded on the page.
 We'll need a solution for this at some point.

-TODO
-====
-- Add more panels
-- Panel idea: Show some commonly used settings from settings.py
-- Panel idea: Show GET and POST variables
-- Panel idea: AJAX call to show cprofile data similar to the ?prof idea
-- CSS Stylings
-- Remove dependency on jQuery and come up with a general workable solution.